pyserial/pyserial/pyserial/documentation/pyserial_api.rst

       as changing port settings or control line change commands.

     - ``logging=[debug|info|warning|error]``: Prints diagnostic messages (not
       useful for end users).
-It uses the logging module so that the application can setup up logging handlers etc. It will call :meth:`logging.basicConfig` which initializes for output on
-      ``sys.stderr`` (if no logging was set up already).
+It uses the logging module and a logger called ``pySerial.rfc2217`` so that the application can setup up logging handlers etc. It will call :meth:`logging.basicConfig` which initializes for output on ``sys.stderr`` (if no logging was set up already).

 ``socket://``
     The purpose of this connection type is that applications using pySerial can